Business tips

 By the late 1800s, automobiles were a luxury — expensive, unreliable, and reserved for the wealthy.
 Henry Ford saw an opportunity to change that.
 He didn’t just want to build cars; he wanted to make them affordable for the average person.
 But before he could do that, he needed to start his own company.

-In 1903, after a few failed ventures, Ford and a group of investors founded the Ford Motor Company.
 Unlike his competitors, who focused on hand-crafted, high-end automobiles, Ford set out to build a simple, durable, and affordable car.
-That vision became reality in 1908 with the launch of the Model T.
+That vision became reality in 1908 with the launch of the Model T, marking the start of his new business.

 A vintage Ford Model T from 1910